 What emerged from days and nights of eating (Tough research, they know) in those neighborhood bastions of French dining was a respect not only for tradition, but also an admiration for a newer wave of brasseries looking to reinvigorate the classics.

-For the Devilliers and their travel partners, the husband and wife design team Sabri and Caroline Farouki, that contrast between old and new wasn’t a contradiction but the inspiration for their latest culinary offspring, Justine, which opened on Chartres Street in January of this year.
+For the Devilliers and their travel partners, the husband and wife design team Sabri and Caroline Farouki, that contrast between old and new wasn’t a contradiction but the inspiration for their latest culinary offspring, Justine, which opened on Chartres Street in January of 2019.

 “We definitely wanted something different,” Mia says.
 At Justine, different means Spotify has been nixed in favor of a live DJ softly spinning records and eye candy like meandering fan dancers, even burlesque acts after 10 on Friday and Saturdays.